AllThingsSmitty/must-watch-css/notes/README.md

 Don't use too many class names (`.btn .big-btn .click-me` vs `.action-btn`).
 (See: [use mixins]((#use-mixins)) Or do the reverse...
 ###<a name='ideologies'> Ideologies</a>
 * Some people think that class names should deal with the content of an element (e.g. `.book-title`).
-This can have problems when the code is written litterally (`.new-roman-title`) and then something changes (`.new-roman-title` now needs to be in helvetica).
+This can have problems when the code is written literally (`.new-roman-title`) and then something changes (`.new-roman-title` now needs to be in helvetica).
 * Others think the class names should only handle what the content looks like (e.g. `.large-text`).
-(Hint: Twitter-Bootstrap is, by neccessity, this option since it doesn't know what your content is.)
+(Hint: Twitter-Bootstrap is, by necessity, this option since it doesn't know what your content is.)
 This can lead to lots of classes (`.small.box.border.rounded-coners`).

 ###<a name='namespace-class-names'> Name space (prefix/postfix) your class names</a>
 #### <a name='namespace-search'>Handy for search and replace</a>
-If you ever have to do a global find and replace, it'll be much eaiser if your class names are quite unique (`.title` vs. `.book-title`).
+If you ever have to do a global find and replace, it'll be much easier if your class names are quite unique (`.title` vs. `.book-title`).
 Also, CSS is faster for individual class names than for many nested ones (`.book-title` vs `.book .title`).

 #### <a name='namespace-component'>By component</a>
 It's nice to name space your class names to the component they're for (`.heading` vs. `.profile-heading`).
 It will help keep similar items together, as well as letting you know where the class is used.
 This can also be useful for new features that may not go live - you'll be able to tell which CSS is relevant and delete it if needed.